 - a.
 Elected officials; - b.
 Members of committees, boards and commissions; - c.
-City Manager (covered separately by an individual contract with the City); - d.
-Personnel appointed to serve without compensation; - e.
-Any other employee hired on a contracted basis; - f.
+Personnel appointed to serve without compensation; - d.
+Any other employee hired on a contracted basis; - e.
 None of the policies contained herein will supersede the Code of lowa.

 Employees covered by a collective bargaining agreement (Union Employees) shall be covered by these polices.
 When a conflict exists between their collective bargaining agreement and these polices, the collective bargaining agreement shall supersede these policies.